 But I thought the plastic trash sculpture should be something scary to send the message that plastic trash is not pretty.
 A few days later, she contacted me with the most brilliant idea ever: A giant plastic foot stepping on the planet with the question, “What is your plastic footprint?”

 Perfect.
 So she and the kids have been working on this thing all summer, and with Burning Man only a week away, they are still working on it.
 We don’t know if it will be done by the time it travels to the playa, but if not, maybe other Burners can help add to it.
 I can’t wait to see it.
 And you can see it too, even if you are not coming to Burning Man.
 The sculpture will be on display at the Incline Village High School, and I’ll be coming to Incline Village the last weekend of September to give some talks.
-So, if you’re in the area, please check my calendar or the Plastic Footprint Project Facebook page for details.
+So, if you’re in the area, please check the Plastic Footprint Project Facebook page for details.

 Here are a few pix of the process.
 You can see full size images and follow their progress on the Plastic Footprint Facebook Page.